lkesteloot/unsong/unsong.md

 Erica’s [i]Stevensite Standard[/i] was one of the most popular magazines of the Bay Area countercultural scene.
 She had a gift.
 If I had to name it, I’d say it was a gift at taking things seriously.
 If someone organized a protest, and only five people attended, and then it started raining and so they all went inside and had lunch, Erica could make it sound slightly more heroic and monumental than the First Crusade.
 She didn’t misreport the facts, she didn’t gloss over things, she just wrote from the heart, and her heart was convinced that whatever she and anyone in her vicinity were doing was the most important thing.

 This morning, Erica was making the final decision about what stories to include in the June issue.
 The cover story would be about the recent trend towards a few big hedge funds buying out stakes in all the theonomics.
-Aaron had contributed a long kabbalistic analysis of the nursery rhyme “There’s A Hole In My Bucket”, which was…very Aaron…but would at least fill pages.
+Aaron had contributed a long kabbalistic analysis of the nursery rhyme “There’s A Hole In My Bucket”, which was... very Aaron... but would at least fill pages.
 Last but not least, a call to attend a vigil for the dead Coloradans to take place in Oakland Harbor, just short of the bridge that no one took.
-Everyone was going to stand by  the water and hold candles, and this would be a fitting tribute to the martyrs in the battle against tyranny, and…
+Everyone was going to stand by  the water and hold candles, and this would be a fitting tribute to the martyrs in the battle against tyranny, and...

 She was so caught up in her work she almost didn’t notice the gunshots.